 PNH can last for months or even years after the rash has cleared, and most often, PHN presents on one side of the torso.
 The intensity and duration of postherpetic neuralgia is, in most cases, linked to one’s age and how quickly the shingles are diagnosed.
 Many patients with prolonged pain get better spontaneously over time, but for some, the pain becomes a chronic problem.
 For this reason, if you suspect you may have shingles, do not delay seeking medical attention.

-At the Kaplan Center our physicians have years of experience treating patients with chronic pain conditions such PHN, and we completely reject the notion that “you just have to live with it.”
+At the Kaplan Center, our physicians have years of experience treating patients with chronic pain conditions such as PHN, and we completely reject the notion that “you just have to live with it.”

 At your first visit, your Kaplan physician will take time exploring the onset of your condition, the specific nature of your symptoms and the overall status of your health.
 You’ll also be asked about the medications and therapies you’ve tried in the past, and what has and hasn’t worked for you.
 To gather additional information about your condition, specialized diagnostic laboratory testing may be necessary.